Shadow63/BookmarksPlus/README.md

 that store multiple sites.
 Each time you create a bookspace, our program creates an associated Python script that you can run with just a single click in the main GUI window.
 You can also delete bookspaces or store log-in information to auto-log-into sites!
+And finally, being built in Python with a binding for Qt, this program is also cross-platform!
+(Note: only tested on Mac OS X and Windows 10)

 ### Team Members - GitHub Username
 Anh Nugyen - anhmn99